SAP-samples/teched2022-IN261/exercises/ex6/README.md

 Insights allows you to use monitoring dashboards and configurable notifications to detect potential issues before they negatively impact your brokers and event broker services.

-Hint: the Datadog features are disabled and cannot be explored.
+Hint: the Datadog features might be disabled.
 If you want to see these, check with the instructor.

 1. Go to Advanced Event Mesh